Written Threat to Kill or Do Bodily Injury

 Defenses to Threatening to Kill or Harm Another in Writing

 Important defenses to these serious charges exist.
-Defenses often center around the Defendant’s denial that the communications were sent by him or her.
-These cases often involve electronic or digital communications that are difficult to trace back to the person accused of the crime.
+Defenses often center around the Defendant’s denial that he or she sent the communications.
+These cases often involve electronic or digital communications that are difficult to trace back to the person accused.

 For this reason, anyone accused of this offense should never make a statement to any law enforcement officer.
 Instead, call an attorney who can present your side of the story to law enforcement.

 Another type of defense might involve showing that the communications were a hoax or joke with no actual intent to threaten anyone.
 A threat often involves the actual ability to carry out the action immediately.

 Many of these statements are not threats because the statement that the act will be carried out is contingent on some future event and not intended to be an immediate action.

 Traditionally, written threats were made in a letter.
 Today, written threats are often made via e-mail or on social media sites such as Facebook, Twitter, MySpace, YouTube, or LinkedIn.
 These types of threats are often called digital threats.

 The courts in Florida have interpreted the statute broadly to include even written threats made on the Defendant’s Facebook page that the alleged victim subsequently viewed.
 See O’Leary v.
 State, 109 So.
 3d 874, 877 (1st DCA 2013).